conveyal/transit-data-dashboard/README.md

 `autoNameMetroAreas` - `/api/mapper/autoNameMetroAreas`:

-Attempt to auto name metro areas based on the feeds in them.
+Attempt to auto name metro areas based on the agencies in them.
 DANGER!
 Will overwrite any already-defined names.

 `mapAgenciesByUZAAndMerge` - `/api/mapper/mapAgenciesByUZAAndMerge`